BaiWeilong/Pet-Project-Playground/README.md

 # Pet-Project-Playground
 Welcome to the Pet-Project-Playground!
 This repository is a collection of my personal projects, each one reflecting a unique aspect of my coding journey and interests.
+From experimental apps and utility tools to creative coding challenges and learning exercises, this repository is my digital sandbox.
+Here, you'll find a variety of projects in different stages of development—some are polished and complete, while others are rough drafts that show my progress and learning process.